Qurqi/Bitcoin-Price-Regression-Model/Discussion.md

 affect the models accuracy.
 In hindsight, I may have been able to drop it.
 Without testing to confirm this, there is really no saying what would happen though.
 For the train and test data I had to create time sequences for the model to process.
-I chose to use 7 hmy windows to predict the 8th hmy in a sequence.
-This choice was somewhat arbitrary but it worked Ill.
+I chose to use 7 hour windows to predict the 8th hour in a sequence.
+This choice was somewhat arbitrary but it worked well.
 I are keen to experiment with this parameter in the future.
 Initially windowing presented model layer I/O dimension errors, but I realized that an option called “return_sequences” had to be enabled for all but the last gru layer in order to process my data sequences properly.
 The last layer doesn’t require a sequence because it is a deep layer.

 GRU Error Function DIscussion:

 I chose my error function to maximize outlier sensitivity.
 MSE and MSLE seemed to be my best options after some research(see [10],[11]).
 Root mean squared logarithmic error would have been ideal but after attempting to implement a custom version into keras, I decided to stick with MSLE for programming simplicity.
 MSLE has better outlier detection than MSE, making the model more robust in theory.
-This was proven in practice as Ill.
+This was proven in practice as well.
 I began seeing NaN in my error function as I began to do more fitting.
 This did not happen with MSE.
 After some research, I realized that the logarithm part of my MSLE error function was getting a zero value.
 Apparently this has to do with ReLu returning zero.
 The solution suggested was to add a bias.
 I